chmykh/apl-life/README.md

 ```
 : both-numbers?  { al ar -- f }  al number? ar number? and ;
 ```
-then simply `execute`, and this is our first runnable attempt:
+then simply `execute`, and this is our first runnable version of `perv`:
 ```
 		:noname  { al ar xt -- a' }
 			al ar both-numbers?
 IF al ar xt execute EXIT THEN